JFerguson1903/Unit12-HW/README.md

 ## Description

 I was given the assignment through Triliogy/WASHU Coding Bootcamp to "architect and build a solution for managing a company's employees using node, inquirer, and MySQL".
 The user story was that, "As a business owner I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business".
+I have used the American version of "The Office" as my source of ```seed.sql``` data.

 ## Table of Contents